 Fly from Fairbanks to the Gwich’in settlement of Arctic Village, where we switch to a smaller plane and head further north, over the spectacular Philip Smith Mountains, to our put-in on on the Marsh Fork of the Canning River.
 We will set up camp and inflate our rafts in preparation for the next day’s float.

-We will spend our time floating from the tiny headwaters of the Marsh Fork to the Coastal Plain.
+We will spend our time floating from the tiny headwaters of the Marsh Fork to the northern edge of the mountains.
 Along the way we will have as many as three layover days to enjoy day hiking, fishing, or just hanging around camp, enjoying the solitude and quiet.
 The hiking is fantastic the entire length of the river and wildlife can be found at any time.
 There are hard hikes and easy strolls from each camp.
 Only your imagination limits the adventures we can have.
-On our travel days we will paddle for about 5 hours.
+On our travel days we will paddle for about 6 hours.
 There is a bit of whitewater and lots of fast water but also plenty of stretches where we can watch the sky and scan the mountains for wildlife.

 Pack our gear and await the arrival of our bush pilot, who will land on a long gravel bar.
 We will fly back to Fairbanks in time for a late dinner.